scm-manager/website/content/posts/2021-10-22-scm-manager-2-25-0/index.md

 - We added another specific permission with write access for the [SSL Context Plugin](https://scm-manager.org/plugins/scm-ssl-context-plugin).
 - The footer is now also displayed on the login page.
 - The [Repository Template Plugin](https://scm-manager.org/plugins/scm-repository-template-plugin) can now automatically mark repositories as templates by using the corresponding action in the repository settings.
-- It is no longer possible to delete the default branch of a repository as this causes several problems in the SCM-Manager.
+- It is no longer possible to delete the default branch of a repository as this may cause several problems in SCM-Manager.

 ## Final words
 Are you still missing an important feature?
 How can SCM Manager help you improve your work processes?
 We would love to hear from you about what you need most!